slendchat/vsphere-copy-portgroups-powecli/README.md

 # vsphere-copy-portgroups-powercli
+### What it does:
+Copies vsphere virtual swithes port groups for specific virtual switch from one vsphere host to another it checks if the portgroup is not configured as VMkernel Network Adapter and if vlan id is existing also it checks if the copied port group already exists on destination host and if it does it won`t copy it there.
 ### How to run:
 Install Powercli from https://developer.broadcom.com/powercli <br>
 Run powershell script with CMD or Powershell using params listed below